 - Policy - working with our members to develop policies for organisations which they can apply to increase their apprenticeship diversity

-- Advocacy - advocating and lobbying organisations on their apprenticeship diversity
+- Advocacy - advocating and promoting organisations on their apprenticeship diversity

 - Conversation - providing a platform to generate conversation for organisation around apprenticeship diversity